philipzhux/enroll-monster/README.md

 # Enroll-Monster
-**For Chinese version please refer to [here](https://github.com/philipzhux/enroll-monster/blob/main/README_CN.md).** <br>
+👉 **For Chinese version please refer to [here](https://github.com/philipzhux/enroll-monster/blob/main/README_CN.md).** <br><br>
-Warnings: The script does not support SIS with Traditional Chinese as display lanuage, please set it to either English or Simplified Chinese.
+Warnings: The script does not support SIS with Traditional Chinese as display lanuage, please set it to either English or Simplified Chinese.<br>
 ## Installation
 ### **Installing Tampermonkey**